lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

   slot.props.tabId === this.activeTabId
 )
 ```
+\begin{center}
+Finding the active content among the $slots.
+\end{center}

-Finally, we need to change the return.
+Finally, we need to change what is returened.
 Instead of just rendering the tabs, we will render the content as well.
 Here is the completed `render` function:

 ```js
 export const TabContainer = {